mkraenz/teatime/apps/daily-questions/docs/FAQ.md

 Note this feature is experimental.
 Use at your own risk.

 This is similar to the Export feature prescribed above.
-Follow the instructions above but instead of selecting 'Export to file', select 'Import from file' and select the file you want to import.
-Then choose the file to import and confirm.
+Follow the instructions above but instead of selecting 'Export to file', select 'Import from file'.
+Then select the `.json` file you want to import and confirm.
+The file structure must match the [JSON File Format](#json-file-format).
 On success, the app will show a success message.
 Double-check your questions or your history.
 You should now be able to use the app as normal.
 Congratulations.

 If you run into any issues, please contact us under the email address provided on the Play Store, or create a publicly visible [GitHub issue](https://github.com/mkraenz/teatime/issues).
 Make sure to **NOT** include any personal data in the issue description though.